metricswave/backend/content/collections/documentation/documentation.md

   you want.
 Learn how to take advantage of custom events to find out how your application is used.
 - [Tracking deployments](/documentation/tracking/deployments): Log and event after a deploy and get stats about the version, the author and what's new on your server.

 ---

+### 🔗 Integrations

+- [FlutterFlow](/documentation/integrations/flutterflow): FlutterFlow is a low-code builder for developing native mobile applications and you can use MetricsWave to log user behaviour.

+---